ScienceVikings/sciencevikings.github.io/hardware/_posts/2021-08-14-DEFCON29-Badge-Writeup.markdown

 ![Alexis Park](/assets/img/hardware/defcon29-badge-writeup/AlexisPark.png)

 Alexis park hosted DEFCON for a number of years and is listed as being a non-gaming alternative to the rest of Vegas.
-It seems to fit what we're looking for, having "shared the signal", doesn't have any gambing, and after hosting DEFCON for 7 years, I'm sure some people do think it was the best.
+It seems to fit what we're looking for.

 `AlexisPark` leads us to the next challenge.